tensorflow/io/README.md

 On macOS Catalina or higher, it is possible to build tensorflow-io with system provided python 3 (3.7.3).
 Both `tensorflow` and `bazel` are needed.

+Note Xcode installation is needed as tensorflow-io requires Swift for accessing Apple's native AVFoundation APIs.

-Note there is a bug in macOS's native python 3.7.3 that could be fixed with https://github.com/tensorflow/tensorflow/issues/33183#issuecomment-554701214
+Note also there is a bug in macOS's native python 3.7.3 that could be fixed with https://github.com/tensorflow/tensorflow/issues/33183#issuecomment-554701214

 ```sh